With hot weather spikes come bill increases. See how you can take action to stay comfortable and lower your energy use below:

 Your refrigerator/freezer is one of the biggest energy users in your home.
 These tips can help you waste less and save more:

-Washers and dryers are some of the biggest energy users in the house, so a little extra attention here can prevent your money going down the drain:
+Washers and dryers are some of the biggest energy users in the house.
+By paying a little extra attention on how you use energy here, you can prevent your money going down the drain: